ACIS Logo James S. Donnelly, Sr. Prize for Books on History and Social Sciences

 Born in Astoria, Queens, New York, in 1916, James S. Donnelly, Sr., attended St. Francis College in Brooklyn in the mid-1930s and received his Master’s and doctoral degrees from Fordham University.
 He completed his doctoral dissertation in 1942 under the guidance of the distinguished medieval historian Jeremiah F. O’Sullivan.
 This work was published in 1949 by Fordham University Press in its history series under the title of The Decline of the Medieval Cistercian Laybrotherhood.

 Donnelly joined the Fordham faculty in 1943 and rose to the rank of associate professor and director of graduate studies in the history department.
-His impressive administrative talents led to his appointment as dean of Fordham’s School of Education in 1955, a position in which he served with distinction until 1962.
-In those years the School of Education, located at 302 Broadway in Manhattan, was an institution for undergraduates seeking the credentials necessary to become elementary- and secondary-school teachers.
-The leadership of such an institution appealed greatly to Donnelly, who was recognized as an outstanding teacher himself and was dedicated to the development of excellent faculty for the Catholic schools of New York City and its suburbs.
+His impressive administrative talents led to his appointment as dean of Fordham’s School of Education in 1955, a position he held with distinction until 1962.
+In those years, the School of Education, located at 302 Broadway in Manhattan, was an institution for undergraduates seeking the credentials necessary to become elementary- and secondary-school teachers.
+The leadership of such an institution appealed greatly to Donnelly, who was recognized as an outstanding teacher himself and dedicated to developing excellent faculty for the Catholic schools of New York City and its suburbs.

 The James S. Donnelly, Sr., Prize, named in honor of this tremendous scholar, editor, and teacher, was first awarded in 1999.